Yuxarı Qışlaq

-Yuxarı Qışlaq (also, Yukhary Kyshlak, Maghara-Kishlag and Ismail Kyshlak) is a village and municipality in the Shahbuz District of Nakhchivan, Azerbaijan.
-It is located 17 km in the north-east from the district center, on the bank of the Yukhary Kyshlak River (tributary of Nakhchivanchay River).
+Yuxarı Qışlaq (also, Yukhary Gyshlag, Maghara-Gyshlag and Ismayil Gyshlag) is a village and municipality in the Shahbuz District of Nakhchivan, Azerbaijan.
+It is located 17 km in the north-east from the district center, on the bank of the Yukhary Gyshlag River (tributary of Nakhchivanchay River).
 Its population is busy with gardening and animal husbandry.
 There are secondary school, club, library and a medical center in the village.
 It has a population of 535.
 Nearby, registered the Kelekli II settlement of the Middle Ages.

 Etymology

 Yuxarı Qışlaq is located on the slope of the Zangezur ridge.
-According to researchers, the second component of the name of Yukhary Kyshlak, can not be taken to mean as "wintering".
-Because the area which the villages of the Yukhary (Upper) Kyshlak and Ashaghy (Lower) Kyshlak are located is not suitable for the wintering.
-The name is associated with the name of one of the arms of the Gyzyl Kyshlak tribe (orta gyshlag, gullu gyshlag, yazly gyshlag, yazy gyshlag or duz gyshlag) of the Turkic Kengerli.
-The name of Yukhary Kyshlak as ethno toponym means "as the upper part of the territory, inhabited by the tribe of the kyshlak".
+According to researchers, the second component of the name of Yukhary Gyshlag, can not be taken to mean as "wintering".
+Because the area which the villages of the Yukhary (Upper) Gyshlag and Ashaghy (Lower) Gyshlag are located is not suitable for the wintering.
+The name is associated with the name of one of the arms of the Gyzyl Gyshlag tribe (orta gyshlag, gullu gyshlag, yazly gyshlag, yazy gyshlag or duz gyshlag) of the Turkic Kengerli.
+The name of Yukhary Gyshlag as ethno toponym means "as the upper part of the territory, inhabited by the tribe of the gyshlag".